Oktana/OKTY-Salesforce-iOS/README.md

 - If you have a feature request, open an issue.
 - If you want to contribute, submit a pull request.

-*Installation with CocoaPods
+##Installation with CocoaPods

-[CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Salesforce in your projects.
+[CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like [SalesforceMobileSDK](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Distribution) in your projects.
 See the "Getting Started" guide for more information.

 ###Podfile
 ```ruby